How Much Does It Cost to Install a Supercharger? (2026 Guide)

 Step-by-step Overview

-1. Gather all necessary tools and components.
+1. Gather all necessary tools and components before starting.

 2. Remove items blocking access to the engine’s intake manifold.

-3. Detach the intake manifold cautiously.
+3. Detach the intake manifold carefully.

 4. Place the supercharger unit onto the engine.